• Skip to primary navigation

 Here, classic designers like Hermès, Versace and Yves Saint Laurent rub shoulders with innovative independents like N15 and Colette, who sell chic housewares alongside high-end fashion, perfumery and cosmetics.

-A Plethora of Shops to Choose From
+European Cities To Visit and Shops to Choose From

 The area is also home to a number of upmarket chain stores such as Zara.